Chemically Treated Drinking-Water: Environmental Impacts, Rarotonga, Cook Islands.

 Contact: [firstName] @ islandbooth.com.

 The Te Mato Vai Project to update Rarotonga’s intakes and water main includes implementation of a 4-stage treatment process.
-Chemicals have been proposed for Stage 2: Coagulation/Flocculation to remove small particles and protozoa; and Stage 4: Water Disinfection to kill or inactivate micro-organisms.
+Chemicals have been proposed for Stage 2: Coagulation/Flocculation to remove fine particles; and Stage 4: Water Disinfection to kill or inactivate micro-organisms.

 Polyaluminum chloride (PACl) has been proposed to improve water clarity (turbidity).
 When added to the source water, the chemical causes smaller particles to clump together; these clumps then fall to the bottom of a settlement tank or are removed by subsequent filtration methods.